-St. Petersburg 2023
+St. Petersburg

-RULES FOR THE CLASSIFICATION AND CONSTRUCTION OF SEA-GOING SHIPS
+RULES FOR THE CLASSIFICATION AND CONSTRUCTION OF SEA-GOING SHIPS (PART XIII)

-Rules for the Classification and Construction of Sea-Going Ships of Russian Maritime Register of Shipping (RS, the Register) have been approved in accordance with the established approval procedure and come into force on 1 January 2023.
+The present version of Part XIII "Materials" of the Rules for the Classification and Construction of Sea-Going Ships of Russian Maritime Register of Shipping (RS, the Register) has been approved in accordance with the established approval procedure and comes into force on 1 January 2024.

-The present edition of the Rules is based on the 2022 edition taking into account the amendments and additions developed immediately before publication.
+The present version is based on the version dated 1 July 2023 and Rule Change Notice No. 23-247251 taking into account the amendments and additions developed immediately before publication (refer to the Revision History).